dfinson/apifi/README.md

 This can be utilized by overriding the `executeCustomFreeTextSearch` method present in all [`ApiHooks`](https://github.com/sanda-dev/apifi/blob/master/src/main/java/dev/sanda/apifi/service/ApiHooks.java) implementations.
 The method takes in a [`FreeTextSearchPageRequest`](https://github.com/sanda-dev/datafi/blob/master/src/main/java/dev/sanda/datafi/dto/FreeTextSearchPageRequest.java) argument, as well as a [`DataManager<T>`](https://github.com/sanda-dev/datafi/blob/master/src/main/java/dev/sanda/datafi/service/DataManager.java) argument.
 It returns a [`Page<T>`](https://github.com/sanda-dev/datafi/blob/master/src/main/java/dev/sanda/datafi/dto/Page.java) object. `executeCustomFreeTextSearch` leaves the implementation of all free text search functionality - including pagination, in the hands of the developer.

 ### Entity Collections
-Collections are unique in that they are not "assigned" per say - they're **associated with**, **updated in**, and **removed from**.
+Collections are unique in that they are not "assigned" wholesale - they're instead **associated with** new items, which may later be **removed from** them.
 As such, some specialized endpoints are required in order to work with them.
 In order to expose endpoints for an entity collection, annotate the field with the `@EntityCollectionApi` annotation.
 This annotation takes in several arguments, as follows:
-1. `EntityCollectionEndpointType[] endpoints()` - [`EntityCollectionEndpointType`](https://github.com/sanda-dev/apifi/blob/master/src/main/java/dev/sanda/apifi/generator/entity/EntityCollectionEndpointType.java) is an ENUM comprising four types of embedded collection api endpoints; `ASSOCIATE_WITH, REMOVE_FROM`, `UPDATE_IN`, `PAGINATED_BATCH` and `PAGINATED_FREE_TEXT_SEARCH`.
+1. `EntityCollectionEndpointType[] endpoints()` - [`EntityCollectionEndpointType`](https://github.com/sanda-dev/apifi/blob/master/src/main/java/dev/sanda/apifi/generator/entity/EntityCollectionEndpointType.java) is an ENUM comprising four types of embedded collection api endpoints; `ASSOCIATE_WITH, REMOVE_FROM`, `PAGINATED_BATCH` and `PAGINATED_FREE_TEXT_SEARCH`.
 This argument denotes which endpoints should be generated.
 2. `String[] freeTextSearchFields()` - If `PAGINATED_FREE_TEXT_SEARCH` was specified as an endpoint, this argument denotes which fields the entity should be searchable by.
 3. `Class<? extends EntityCollectionApiHooks> apiHooks()` - This serves a similar purpose to the `ApiHooks<T>` interface described above.
 It enables custom business logic to be "hooked" before and / or after CRUD operations.
 To use, create a public class which implements the [`EntityCollectionApiHooks<T>`](https://github.com/sanda-dev/apifi/blob/master/src/main/java/dev/sanda/apifi/service/EntityCollectionApiHooks.java) interface , and pass in the class type token as the argument for this parameter.
 The class must be wired into the application context (using `@Component`/`@Service`/etc.).
 4. `boolean associatePreExistingOnly()` - This parameter specifies whether the `ASSOCIATE_WITH` endpoint should ensure that instances being added to the collection are already present in the database, and defaults to `false` if not set.